balena-os/balena-supervisor/README.md

 container.
 It will then decide if the container should be restarted, or let nodemon handle the changes.

+### Debugging

+Using live push the supervisor starts with remote debugging enabled via the --inspect flag.
+Use Chrome dev tools, or your IDE to [start a debugging session](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).

+Connect your debugger to `<device-local-ip>:9229`

 ### Using balenaOS-in-container

 This process will allow you to run a development instance of the supervisor on your local computer.
 It is not recommended for production scenarios, but allows someone developing on the supervisor to test changes quickly.